Daksh2356/TODO--list/README.md

 # TODO--list

-Raw sketch of a basic TODO list.
-The search bar still needs some work to be done.
+A basic to-do list, where you can add tasks and later remove them according to your requirements.

-PS: I am still learning HTML, CSS and frameworks😅😅🙂🙂.. it's just a try to make a simple project
+⚠️: The search bar still needs some work to be done.